 Surety Bond Required of Talent Agencies in California

 A central requirement during your application to get a talent agency license is the surety bond that you must post.
 The purpose of this bond is to guarantee your compliance with Chapter 4, Part 6, Division 2 of the Labor Code of the State of California.
 This chapter specifies the various obligations which you have towards any artists and their agents that you work with.

 The amount of this bond is $50,000.
 This is not the same as the cost of the bond.
 The cost, or premium, of your bond is equal to a fraction of its total amount.
 That fraction is determined by the surety when you apply to get bonded.

 When you apply, the surety will request that you provide it with financial information, such as your personal credit score, financial statements, and more.
 Your credit score is the most important factor, and the higher your score, the cheaper it usually is to get bonded.

-You can request to get a free quote on your bond by completing our bond application form.
-Simply click on the banner below, complete the form, and we will shortly contact you with more details.
+You can request to get an exact quote on your bond by completing our bond application form.
+It’s free and we will shortly contact you with more details.